arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    BINARY unhex(String number)
+    BINARY UNHEX(STRING number)
     ```

 -   Description

-    Converts a hexadecimal string into a string.
+    This function converts a hexadecimal string into a string.

--   Parameter
+-   Parameters

     number: the hexadecimal string.

 -   Return value

     A value of the BINARY type is returned.
-If the input is 0, an error is returned.
-If the input is NULL, NULL is returned.
+If the input value is 0, an error is returned.
+If the input value is NULL, NULL is returned.

 -   Examples

     ```
-    unhex('616263')='abc'
+    UNHEX('616263')='abc'
-    unhex(616263)='abc'
+    UNHEX(616263)='abc'
     ```